 Extension of Tsum Valley

-Many Manaslu maps also mention the route into Tsum Valley as a highlight.
+Many Manaslu trek maps also mention the route into Tsum Valley as a highlight.
 Trekkers can discover unexplored communities, traditional Tibetan culture, and hidden monasteries on an optional side trip.
-Trek maps frequently feature dotted lines on the Tsum Valley trail, even though it is not a part of the main loop, for trekkers who intend to add extra days.
+Trek maps frequently feature dotted lines on the Tsum Valley trekking trail, even though it is not a part of the main loop, for trekkers who intend to add extra days.

 Villages and Cultural Stops